madjeek-web/symfony-mailjet-bundle/README.md

 - Bug reports and fixes
 -  Documentation improvements
 -  More test cases
--  New features (open an issue first to discuss!)
+-  New features (open an issue first to discuss)
 -  Translations of comments to other languages

 ### Code Style